Sandro Pertini: Prominence

 After the war ended in Italy on 25 April 1945 and the monarchy was abolished through the 1946 Italian constitutional referendum, Pertini was elected to the Constituent Assembly (La Costituente), the body that prepared the new republican Italian Constitution.
-In the postwar era, he was a prominent member of the directive board of the Italian Socialist Party (the PSI, which the PSU had rejoined).

-In spite of his intransigent attitude toward the Italian Communist Party, Pertini was suspicious of many policies enforced by the PSI.
+In the postwar era, as a senator by virtue of his membership in the Constituent Assembly, he was a prominent member of the directive board of the PSI.
+In spite of his intransigent attitude toward the Italian Communist Party (PCI), Pertini was also suspicious of many policies enforced by the PSI.
 He criticized all forms of colonialism, as well as corruption in the Italian state and within the Socialist Party, where he kept an independent political position.

 He was elected president of the Italian Chamber of Deputies in 1968.